-The cost of a colonoscopy varies based on whether it is a screening or diagnostic exam and the patient’s insurance plan.
+The cost varies based on whether it is a screening or diagnostic exam and the patient’s insurance plan.
 Since these factors can significantly impact the patient’s financial responsibility, I wanted to provide some insight into why some colon cancer screenings are coded differently than others.

-- A screening colonoscopy is for those over the age of 50 with no symptoms (either past or present) and without a personal or family history of gastrointestinal disease, colon polyps, or cancer.
-Insurance will typically cover the cost of a screening exam once every 10 years beginning at age 50.
+- A screening colonoscopy is for those over the age of 45 with no symptoms (either past or present) and without a personal or family history of gastrointestinal disease, colon polyps, or cancer.
+Insurance will typically cover 100% of the cost of a screening exam once every 10 years beginning at age 45.

 Physicians have been fighting with insurance providers for years over these distinctions and the varying costs, but we are bound to specific coding guidelines.
-Other factors that can affect the cost of the colonoscopy are facility fees, lab fees for biopsy if needed and anesthesia.
+Other factors that can affect the cost of the procedure are facility fees, lab fees for a biopsy if needed, and anesthesia.
 I recommend discussing with your doctor and insurance provider these factors to make sure that you have a clear understanding of all expenses prior to the procedure.

 REMINDER: If you call a doctor’s office to schedule a colonoscopy and mention that you need the exam due to symptoms, it will be coded as a diagnostic exam.
 It’s important to clarify with your doctor the reason for the exam prior to calling the gastroenterologist’s office to schedule.